vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-25-exploring-a-data-set-with-kusto.md

 We need to replace `<account name>` by the name of our  storage account.
 We also need to replace `<container name>` by the name of the container where we copied the files.

-The output gives us a glimpse into the CSV schema of the file:
+The output gives us a glimpse into the schema of the file:

 ```
 movieId,title,genres